The McGill Supplemental Health Plan provides protection for a range of medical items, services and procedures not covered under your provincial plan.

 Your coverage under the plan will end when you leave the University (before retirement), fail to qualify for coverage under the terms of the plan, or opt out of the plan altogether.

 Coverage for your spouse and children will end when yours does.
 In addition, coverage will end on an individual basis when your family members are no longer eligible under the terms of the plan (for example, when a son or daughter marries or begins full-time employment)

 Please refer to Changes to your coverage (life events) for more details.

 If you become disabled

 Your coverage under the Supplemental Health Plan will continue while you are eligible for benefits under the Long-Term Disability Plan, provided you continue to pay your share of plan costs.

-If you die before retirement and you had family coverage, your spouse and eligible dependent children can choose to continue coverage under the Plan for up to three months, provided they pay both their share and the University's share of the cost.
+If you were under age 65 and you had family health and/or dental coverage, your spouse and eligible dependent children can continue this coverage under the plan for up to three (3) months.
+The University will pay both shares of the benefit cost.